sveltejs/rfcs/text/0003-reactive-declarations.md

 let a = 10;
 let b;

-compute:b = a + 1;
+$: b = a + 1;
 ```

 This tells the compiler 'run the `b = a + 1` statement whenever `a` changes'.

 It's only fair to acknowledge that this is *weird*.
 Aside from the unfamiliarity of labels (for most of us), we're used to statements running in order, top-to-bottom.

 But it's not quite as weird as it might first seem. *Declarations* don't run in order; a class can extend a function constructor that is defined later, and you can freely put your exports at the top of your module and your imports at the bottom if it makes you happy.
-Seen in this light, `compute:b = a + 1` is a **declaration of equivalence** between `b` and the expression `a + 1`, rather than a statement.
+Seen in this light, `$: b = a + 1` is a **declaration of equivalence** between `b` and the expression `a + 1`, rather than a statement.

 And the concept isn't new — framework designers have invented all sorts of ways to approximate the destiny operator.
 MobX's `computed` function and decorator, RxJS Observables, and the computed properties in Svelte and Vue are all related ideas.
 The main difference with this approach is that it's syntactically much lighter, and depends on compile-time dependency tracking rather than (for example) wrapping everything in proxies and accessors.

 In fact, it's similar to [Observable](https://beta.observablehq.com/), a platform for reactive programming notebooks.
 In both cases, expressions run repeatedly (but conservatively) in [topological order](https://beta.observablehq.com/@mbostock/how-observable-runs).
 The most commonly used analogy is that of a spreadsheet, where cells with formulas automatically stay consistent with the cells that they reference, without needing to update the whole dang worksheet.

+> The choice of the `$` character, which overwhelmingly beat other options in a poll, is for three reasons: it's visually distinctive, easy to type, and mirrors the use of the `$` prefix in templates to mark values as reactive, as discussed below.

 ### The mechanics of reactive declarations